davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.exhash/index.md

     - `p` Prints out your extendible hash index (you must abide by the format given below.)
     - `.quit` Exits the program.

+4. As we learned in class, both insertion and searching work by examining the $$i$$ right-most bits of the key's binary string.

-4. When printing out your hash index, it must follow the format below:
+5. When printing out your hash index, it must follow the format below:

     ```txt
     Global(<i>)